Azure/AzurePolicyAgents/docs/Getting-Started.md

     "displayName": "Allowed locations for resources",
     "policyType": "Custom",
     "mode": "Indexed",
-    "description": "This policy restricts locations for resource deployment", "metadata": {
+    "description": "This policy restricts the locations where resources can be deployed", "metadata": {
       "category": "General"
     },